Cedrus libani: Propagation

 In order to germinate Cedrus libani seeds, potting soil is preferred, since it is less likely to contain fungal species which may kill the seedling in its early stages.
-Before sowing it is important to soak the seed at room temperature for a period of 24 hours followed by cold stratification (~ 3–5 °C) for two to four weeks.
-Once the seeds have been sown, it is recommended that they be kept at room temperature (~ 20 °C) and in the vicinity of sunlight.
+Before sowing it is important to soak the seed at room temperature for a period of 24 hours followed by cold stratification (~3–5°C) for two to four weeks.
+Once the seeds have been sown, it is recommended that they be kept at room temperature (~20°C) and in the vicinity of sunlight.
 The soil should be kept slightly damp with low frequency watering.
 Over-watering may cause damping off which will quickly kill the seedlings.
-Initial growth will be around 3–5 cm the first year and will accelerate subsequent years.
+Initial growth will be around 3–5cm the first year and will accelerate subsequent years.

 Uses

-Cedar wood is prized for its fine grain, attractive yellow color, and fragrance.
+Cedar wood is prized for its fine grain, attractive yellow colour, and fragrance.
 It is exceptionally durable and immune to insect ravages.
 Wood from C. libani has a density of 560 kg/m3; it is used for furniture, construction, and handicrafts.
 In Turkey, shelterwood cutting and clearcutting techniques are used to harvest timber and promote uniform forest regeneration.
 Cedar resin (cedria) and cedar essential oil (cedrum) are prized extracts from the timber and cones of the cedar tree.

 Ecology and conservation

 Over the centuries, extensive deforestation has occurred, with only small remnants of the original forests surviving.
 Deforestation has been particularly severe in Lebanon and on Cyprus; on Cyprus, only small trees up to 25 m tall survive, though Pliny the Elder recorded cedars 40 m tall there.
 Attempts have been made at various times throughout history to conserve the Lebanon cedars.
-The first was made by the Roman emperor Hadrian; he created an imperial forest and ordered it marked by inscribed boundary stones, two of which are in the museum of the American University of Beirut.
+The first was made by the Roman emperor Hadrian; he created an imperial forest and ordered it marked by inscribing boundary stones, two of which are in the museum of the American University of Beirut.

 Extensive reforestation of cedar is carried out in the Mediterranean region.
 In Turkey, over 50 million young cedars are planted annually, covering an area around 300 km2.
 Lebanese cedar populations are also expanding through an active program combining replanting and protection of natural regeneration from browsing goats, hunting, forest fires, and woodworms.
 The Lebanese approach emphasizes natural regeneration by creating proper growing conditions.
-The Lebanese state has created several reserves, including the Chouf Cedar Reserve, the Jaj Cedar Reserve, the Tannourine Reserve, the Ammouaa and Karm Shbat Reserves in the Akkar district, and the Forest of the Cedars of God near Bsharri.
+The Lebanese state has created several reserves, including the Chouf Cedar Reserve, the Jaj Cedar Reserve, the Tannourine Reserve, the Ammouaa and Karm Shbat Reserves in the Akkar district, and the Cedars of God forest near Bsharri.

 Because during the seedling stage, differentiating C. libani from C. atlantica or C. deodara is difficult, the American University of Beirut has developed a DNA-based method of identification to ensure that reforestation efforts in Lebanon are of the cedars of Lebanon and not other types.